MaXerri/MaXerri/README.md

 ## About Me
 - Hi, I’m Mario Xerri, a recent graduate of Cornell University, with a bachelors in CS and a minor in applied mathematics and am currently getting my MS CS at Stony Brook University.
 - I’m interested in solving optimization problems using machine learning and statistical models.
-Here is some info about my current and prior coding related endeavors:
 - For more information about my projects / work experience / education visit my github pages website pinned under my profile.
 ## Current Projects:
    - 2D Human Pose Estimation (HPE) Model
-       - Collaborating with two other students to train and develop a visual transformer deep learning model from scratch for single-person human position estimation using PyTorch.
+       - Collaborated with two other students to train and develop a visual transformer deep learning model for single-person human position estimation using PyTorch.
+       - Devleloping a CI/CD pipeline to automate future model deployments.

 ## Prior Projects:
    - LLM Technical Analysis Trader (September - October 2024)